 View a Single Chart

 To get a better look at a chart on a dashboard, you can enlarge it.
-Click into the chart and select Enlarge chart.
+Hover over the chart and click the Enlarge icon.

 The chart opens in the editing view with the query builder collapsed.
 You can open it to edit the query.